-Jessica Bradley has more than 10 years of experience litigating trademark, trade dress, false advertising, unfair competition, dilution, and copyright cases.
-She also counsels clients on trademark clearance, prosecution, and enforcement including representing clients before the Trademark Trial and Appeal Board.
+Jessica Bradley has more than 15 years of experience litigating trademark, trade dress, false advertising, unfair competition, dilution, and copyright cases.
+She also counsels clients on trademark clearance, prosecution, and enforcement, including representing clients before the Trademark Trial and Appeal Board.
 Jessica has obtained victories for her clients at trial as well as preliminary injunction evidentiary hearings in federal courts throughout the country.

-Jessica is a member of the International Trademark Association's Trademark Enforcement Policy Advocacy Subcommittee.
+Jessica is a member of the International Trademark Association's Right of Publicity Committee.

 Supreme Court Resolves Split as to Whether Willfulness Is Required for Disgorgement of Profits in Trademark Infringement Cases